Skip over main navigation

 We offer a relaxed place of support for you and our family.
 Whether you are newly diagnosed, or have lived with aphasia for a few years, we welcome everyone.

-We provide a place to meet others who are experiencing a similar life change, who can understand what you are going through.
+We provide a place to meet others who are experiencing a similar life change, who can understand.

 At these social groups you can learn how to adapt to this new way of life, amongst people who can relate to you and offer tips and tricks to make life a little easier.